-Hurricane Irma Begins To Pummel Florida Keys As It Moves Toward The Mainland
+Hurricane Irma Makes Landfall In Florida Keys, Heads For State's West Coast

-After leaving a path of destruction through parts of the Caribbean, Hurricane Irma was making itself felt in the Florida Keys Sunday morning as it prepared to make landfall.
+After leaving a path of destruction through parts of the Caribbean, Hurricane Irma's eye reached the lower Florida Keys around 9 a.m.
+Sunday.

-Irma's landfall would be a culmination of a week filled with warnings from government officials, evacuation orders, gas shortages, clogged highways and full shelters across the state.
+As Irma headed for Florida's west coast, its force could be felt across the state: hundreds of thousands of residents were without power, more than 100,000 people had taken refuge in shelters and others were contending with a "life threatening" storm surge, according to Gov. Rick Scott.

+IF winds go calm, you're in the eye.
+Stay inside!
+Winds dramatically shift and will do so violently!
+STAY INSIDE!— NWS Key West (@NWSKeyWest) September 10, 2017

+"This is an extremely dangerous and life-threatening situation!" the National Weather Service in Key West wrote, issuing an "extreme wind warning" shortly after 6 a.m.

-The National Hurricane Center said the eye of the storm was poised to "move over the Florida Keys" in the few hours after 5 a.m.
-ET.
-The Category 4 hurricane was blowing sustained gusts of wind at 130 mph and moving northwest at 8 mph.
+The Category 4 hurricane was blowing sustained wind gusts of 130 mph and moving north-northwest at 8 mph, putting Florida's western coast in its projected path, including Naples, Fort Myers and Tampa.

-Florida Gov. Rick Scott wrote on Twitter before 5 a.m. that a "[l]ife threatening storm surge is occurring now in the Keys and is expected to begin this morning in Southwest Florida."
+Gov. Scott wrote on Twitter before 5 a.m. that a "Life threatening storm surge is occurring now in the Keys and is expected to begin this morning in Southwest Florida."

-The National Weather Service said winds from the hurricane's eyewall would arrive around 7 a.m. in the Lower Keys.

 By 3:50 a.m.
-Sunday, the National Weather Service in Key West recorded water levels of 2 feet above normal, with Gov. Scott tweeting that the Keys "are getting gusts of hurricane force winds now- more expected.
+Sunday, the National Weather Service in Key West recorded water levels of 2 feet above normal, with Scott tweeting that the Keys "are getting gusts of hurricane force winds now- more expected.
 Stay indoors and be safe."

+"The problem is that the Keys are a very low-lying chain of islands, so there's nowhere that's truly safe from a devastating storm surge, plus there's only one road out of the Keys," Nancy Klingener of member station WLRN reports from Key West.
+She was in a three-story concrete building that she said was shaking a bit from wind gusts Sunday morning.

-Evacuation is no longer an option — "STAY INSIDE & HUNKER DOWN," the weather service warned to people still in the Keys.
-Residents should cover themselves in pillows and blankets to protect from debris, they warned.
+Evacuation was no longer an option for some on Sunday morning — "STAY INSIDE & HUNKER DOWN," the weather service warned to those still in the Keys.
+Residents should move away from windows and cover themselves in pillows and blankets to protect from debris, it warned.

 HURRICANE FORCE WINDS ARE COMING!!!
 These are some last minute safety tips to try & keep you safe! #Irma #FLkeys #flwx #HurricaneSafety pic.twitter.com/sK9ATekwGg— NWS Key West (@NWSKeyWest) September 10, 2017